Meet our Staff: This page is organized alphabetically by department then by staff member's last name.

-I am excited to be a part of the Prospect Mountain community!
-I graduated from the University of Maine in Orono with a B.A. in Mathematics and B.S. in Secondary Education.
-I enjoy exploring all this beautiful area has to offer.
-In my free time, you can find me outdoors - I love going to the lake or beach, camping, skiing, four wheeling, hammocking, hiking, and just soaking up the sun.
+My name is Rebecca Campbell and this is my third year teaching math at Prospect Mountain.
+I graduated from the University of Maine in Orono in 2020 with a B.A. in Mathematics and B.S. in Secondary Education.
+In my free time, you can find me outdoors - I love going to the lake or beach, camping, skiing, four wheeling, swimming, and just soaking up the sun.
 I also spend a lot of time going to concerts, buying way too many plants, and being an obnoxious cat mom.

 email@example.com / (603) 875-3800 x2225

 My name is Missy Connors and I have been teaching here at PMHS since it opened in 2004.
 Prior to my time here, I spent 9 years at John Stark Regional High School in Weare.
-I currently teach Pre-Algebra, Algebra 1 General and Geometry Honors, and I oversee the Community Service program.
+I currently teach Algebra 1 General, Geometry Honors, and Problem Solving & Data Analysis.
+I'm also one of the advisors for the Class of 2026!
 I earned my BS in Mathematics Education in 1994 and my MEd in Secondary Education in 1995, both at the University of New Hampshire.
-I am a lifelong New Hampshire resident, have been married for 27 years, and have two amazing children.
-Both are Prospect Mountain graduates - the oldest is now a Registered Nurse, and the youngest is a college junior.
-I have a very sweet toy Australian Shepherd named Oakley, love the Boston Bruins, and enjoy traveling the US.
+I am a lifelong New Hampshire resident, have been married for 28 years, and have two amazing children.
+Both are Prospect Mountain graduates - the oldest is now a Registered Nurse, and the youngest is a college senior majoring in Cyber-security.
+I have a very sweet, but anxious, toy Australian Shepherd named Oakley, love the Boston Bruins, and enjoy traveling the US.
 My home away from home is Walt Disney World; it truly is my happy place!

 firstname.lastname@example.org / (603) 875-3800 x2220